GWCustom/bfabric-web-apps/docs/installation.md

 ---

-## 5. Set Up .bfabricpy.yml Configuration File as Described in [bfabricPy](https://fgcz.github.io/bfabricPy/)
+### 5. Set Up .bfabricpy.yml Configuration File as Described in [bfabricPy](https://fgcz.github.io/bfabricPy/)

 The **.bfabricpy.yml** file is **essential for power users**.
 It provides credentials needed for interacting with the **B-Fabric API** and enables key functionalities like authentication, logging, and API access.

+> **Note:** By default, the application expects the configuration file to be located at `~/.bfabricpy.yml`.
+However, this default location can be changed.
+For details on how to modify the configuration path, see the [How to Modify Global Variables](bfabric_web_apps_functions.md#how-to-modify-global-variables) section.

 Create a **.bfabricpy.yml** file in your home directory (e.g., **~/.bfabricpy.yml**) and format it as follows: